hayleigh-dot-dev/gleam-eval/README.md

 }
 ```

-This will repeatedly call `parser` until it fails, and then return the list of
+This will repeatedly call `parser` until it throws, and then return the list of
 all the values it has parsed so far.
 The list is reversed before returning
 because we want to return the values in the order they were parsed.